 The greatest transfer of wealth in history is happening right now, according to a study from the Boston College Center on Wealth and Philanthropy.
+This means that you need to ensure you’re well organized when it comes to things like your probate valuation, wealth planning, and wills.
+It will be much easier for the heirs if the estate is easily passed down.

 “We are in the middle of a massive, unprecedented wealth transfer from the World War II generation to the Baby Boomers, and then to subsequent generations,” says family wealth guru John Pankauski, author of the new book, “Pankauski’s Trustee’s Guide: 10 Steps to Family Trustee Excellence.”